ana-correia-isel/dam-sv-2324/docs/Tutorial4/Tutorial4.md

 With these changes, the app will only fetch the regions from the API if they do not exist in the database.

-## Four Challenge - Add the Pokémon List to the database and only fetch Pokémon from the API if they do not exist in the database.
+## Third Challenge - Add the Pokémon List to the database and only fetch Pokémon from the API if they do not exist in the database.

 > Note
 > You need to change Pokemon object to create a relationship with Pokemon region